torlenor/redseligg/README.md

 At the moment the Bot is in a proof of concept/API/interface development phase with very limited functional use.

-## Supported plattforms
+## Supported platforms

-These plattforms are current supported (at least with the functionality to send and receive messages):
+These platforms are current supported (at least with the functionality to send and receive messages):

 ### Discord